 If You Sue You May Be Able to Recover Damages

 If a debt collector or a debt collection agency violates this law, you may be entitled to recover monetary damages.
-These include your actual damages, statutory damages up to $1,000, and, if you win, costs and reasonable attorney fees.
-You cannot get punitive damages (those are damages designed to punish a wrongdoer).
+These include your actual damages, statutory damages up to $1,000, and if you win, costs and reasonable attorney fees.
+You cannot get punitive damages, as those are damages designed to punish a wrongdoer.

 To Sue or Not To Sue: What Should You Do?